COSEWIC Assessment Process, Categories and Guidelines 1

 Canada supports a great diversity of species.
 The first step in COSEWIC's task is to choose, from among the thousands of wildlife species, which ones may be most at risk of extinction or extirpation nationally, and are therefore candidates for more detailed assessment through the preparation of a COSEWIC status report.

-Candidate wildlife species are wildlife species not yet assessed by COSEWIC that have been identified by the SSCs (Species Specialist Subcommittees) or by the ATK SC (Aboriginal Traditional Knowledge Subcommittee) as candidates for detailed status assessment based on information suggesting a potential to be at risk.
-Candidates may also include wildlife species in the Not at Risk or Data Deficient categories where new information suggests they may be at risk.
+Candidate wildlife species are wildlife species not yet assessed by COSEWIC that have been identified by the SSCs (Species Specialist Subcommittees) or by the ATK Subcommittee (Aboriginal Traditional Knowledge Subcommittee) as candidates for detailed status assessment based on information suggesting a potential to be at risk.
+Candidates may also include wildlife species previously assessed as Not at Risk or Data Deficient where new information suggests they currently may be at risk.

 Each SSC annually prepares and maintains a SSC candidate list of wildlife species that it considers at risk of extinction or extirpation nationally.
 Wildlife species are selected using: the ‘May Be At Risk’ list in the Monitoring the General Status of Wild Species in Canada Program, as well as information drawn from other multi-jurisdictional monitoring, jurisdictional and international assessment processes (e.g. IUCN and ABI), published ranking systems in the scientific literature, and the expert knowledge of SSC, ATK SC, and COSEWIC members.